LorandMarton/Setting-up-a-Production-Ready-Webpack-ReactJS-Configuration/README.md

 # Setting-up-a-Production-Ready-Webpack-ReactJS-Configuration
 This GitHub repository provides a step-by-step guide for setting up a production-ready webpack - ReactJs configuration for your web development project.
+To learn more about the process and the rationale behind each step, you can read this article [step by step article](https://blog.lorandtech.com/setting-up-a-production-ready-webpack-reactjs-configuration-for-your-project).